Four out of five Australians have never tried to improve their credit score

 25% of those surveyed were worried that their credit score would impact on any future application for credit, while 9% of people said they had been rejected as a result of their credit score.
 The younger you are, the more likely you are to be concerned, with 40% of generation Y expressing worries about their credit score's impact on application, compared to 31% of generation X and 11% of baby boomers.

 Credit scores provide a quick summary of individual credit history, and are frequently used by lenders as a key element when assessing credit applications.
-There are a range of strategies you can use to improve the score, some of which are clearly better known than others.
+There are a range of strategies you can use to improve the score, some of which are better-known than others.
 Popular techniques identified in the survey include increasing savings to pay off debt (picked by 56%), consolidating debts into a 0% balance transfer card (27%) and setting up a credit card to establish a credit history (25%)

 If you want to learn your own credit score, you can check what it is for free using finder's credit score checking service.
 Checking your score won't affect your credit rating, but every application you make is recorded on your credit file, so it's worth knowing where you stand before seeking out a credit card, personal loan or mortgage, and taking steps to improve your score if necessary.